ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.remainingRetrievals` field includes the number of times the import token can be retrieved within its expiration time before it is no longer accessible.

+### Registration events
+{: #registration-events}

+#### Create registration
+{: #create-registration-success}

+The following fields include extra information:

+- The `requestData.preventKeyDeletion` field is set to true if the registration prevents the associated key from being deleted or false if the registration doesn't prevent the associated key from being deleted.

+- The `responseData.keyVersionId` field includes the unique identifier of the current key version used to wrap input ciphertext on wrap requests.

+- The `responseData.keyVersionCreationDate` field includes the date that the version of the key was created.

+#### Replace Registration
+{: #replace-registration-success}

+The following fields include extra information:

+- The `requestData.initialValue.preventKeyDeletion` field is set to true if the registration previously prevented the associated key from being deleted or false if the registration didn't previously prevent the associated key from being deleted.

+- The `requestData.initialValue.keyVersionId` field includes the unique identifier of the previous key version used to wrap input ciphertext on wrap requests.

+- The `requestData.initialValue.keyVersionCreationDate` field includes the date that the previous version of the key was created.

+- The `requestData.newValue.preventKeyDeletion` field is set to true if the registration prevents the associated key from being deleted or false if the registration doesn't prevent the associated key from being deleted.

+- The `requestData.newValue.keyVersionId` field includes the unique identifier of the current key version used to wrap input ciphertext on wrap requests.

+- The `requestData.newValue.keyVersionCreationDate` field includes the date that the previous version of the key was created.

+#### Update Registration
+{: #update-registration-success}

+The following fields include extra information:

+- The `responseData.keyVersionId` field includes the unique identifier of the current key version.

+- The `responseData.keyVersionCreationDate` field includes the date that the current version of the key was created.

+- The `responseData.eventAckData.eventId` field includes the unique identifier that is associated with the event.

+The `responseData.eventAckData.eventId` field appears when a successful acknowledgement of a key rotation request occurs.
+{: note}

+#### Delete Registration
+{: #delete-registration-success}

+The following fields include extra information:

+- The `requestData.preventKeyDeletion` field is set to true if the registration prevents the associated key from being deleted or false if the registration doesn't prevent the associated key from being deleted.

+- The `responseData.keyVersionId` field includes the unique identifier of the current key version used to wrap input ciphertext on wrap requests.

+- The `responseData.keyVersionCreationDate` field includes the date that the current version of the key was created.

+#### List registrations
+{: #list-registration-success}

+The following field includes extra information:

+- The `responseData.totalResources` field includes the total amount of registrations returned in the response.

+### Key with registrations events
+{: #key-registration-events}

 #### Completed action of a key rotation
 {: #rotate-key-registrations-success}